Róża Czacka: Early life and education

-Róża Czacka was born in Bila Tserkva in Kyiv as the sixth of seven children to Count Feliks Czacki and Countess Zofia Ledóchowska.
+Róża Czacka was born in Bila Tserkva in Kiev Governorate as the sixth of seven children to Count Feliks Czacki and Countess Zofia Ledóchowska.
 Her great-grandfather was Tadeusz Czacki and her uncle was Cardinal Włodzimierz Czacki.
 The Czacki family of the Świnka coat of arms came from Silesia and were part of the Polish nobility.
 Many outstanding ancestors contributed to its importance, including Cardinal Włodzimierz Czacki, the secretary to and friend of Pope Pius IX and later advisor to Pope Leo XIII.
 Róża's father was the grandson of Tadeusz Czacki, the founder of Krzemieniec Lyceum, member of the Commission of National Education, co-author of the May 3rd Constitution and co-founder of the Warsaw Society of Friends of Learning.
 Through her mother, Zofia, she was related to Cardinal Mieczysław Ledóchowski.
 Róża had had five siblings.
 In her childhood she learnt how to play on the piano and also learnt how to ride horses.
 Czacka also became proficient in English and also mastered German and French; she also studied ecclesial and medieval Latin.

 The Czacki family ensured that their children were very well educated.
 Róża received a thorough home education.
-In addition to basic school subjects, she mastered modern French, English German and Russian.
+In addition to basic school subjects, she mastered modern French, English, German, and Russian.
 She read French literature.
 Gifted with a very good ear for music, Róża took singing, dancing and piano lessons.
 She also went horse riding.
 The lessons were initially provided by her mother, but when Róża became an adolescent, governesses were hired.
 The Czacki family was wealthy, which allowed for the selection of appropriate teaching staff and educational activities.
 The parents required from their children considerable independence and self-discipline, and paid particular attention to virtues such as modesty and respect for the dignity of others, including those who were of lower social status.
 Róża's mother had a strict approach towards her children and tried to avoid expressing warm feelings.